ipspace/netlab/docs/labs/ceos.md

 # Installing Arista EOS Container

-To use Arista EOS with containerlab:
+To use Arista EOS with containerlab you need to register for a free account on [Arista's website](https://www.arista.com/en/login).
+You then have two options to download the EOS container.

+## Option 1: Download the Container from Arista's Website

-* Download cEOS from Arista Software Download page (registration/login required)
+* Download cEOS from [Arista Software Download page](https://www.arista.com/en/support/software-download) (registration/login required)
 * The downloaded file is a xzipped tar file.
 If it's saved as .tar file (that's what Chrome on MacOS does), rename it to .tar.xz file
 * Unzip the file with `unxz filename`